-This prohibition extends not just to buildings or other property (e.g., a football stadium) owned by the State of Oklahoma, but also to property leased or occupied by the State.
+This Rule prohibits soliciting or accepting contributions in areas that are used for the conduct of state business.
+This prohibition extends not just to buildings or other property owned by the State of Oklahoma, but also to property leased or occupied by the State.